The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert: History

 After years of conflicting reports and speculation among Dylan discographers, the Manchester source was verified after the preliminary mix of a proposed Columbia edition was bootlegged in 1995 as Guitars Kissing & The Contemporary Fix.
-Dylan rejected that edition; three years later, he authorized a markedly different version for his second "Bootleg Series" release.
+Dylan rejected that edition; three years later, he authorized a markedly different version for his second "Bootleg Series" release, though is labeled as the fourth volume.
 One song recorded at Dylan's real Royal Albert Hall concert had been previously released: his May 26, 1966, performance of "Visions of Johanna" on the Box set Biograph.
 Excerpts from other 1966 UK performances are included in Martin Scorsese's 2005 television documentary No Direction Home.
 Film footage of the "Judas" incident was discovered and used at the end of the documentary.

 The inside leaflet reveals useful information about the conditions of how the concert was recorded and transferred to disc and it confirms that the version of "It's All Over Now, Baby Blue", previously released on the Box set Biograph, duly comes from this concert.

 On July 29, 1966, two months after finishing his spring tour, Dylan suffered a motorcycle accident.
 As a result of his long recuperation, Dylan had to cancel the remaining shows he had scheduled for 1966.
 However, he would continue to collaborate with the Hawks, and over the next year or so, they would produce some of their most celebrated recordings, many of which were eventually released on The Basement Tapes.
 Dylan would not embark on another tour until 1974.

 Reception and legacy

 Finally released in 1998, Live 1966: The "Royal Albert Hall" Concert was a commercial and critical success.
 It reached #19 in the U.K. and was included in the book 1001 Albums You Must Hear Before You Die.

 "For (Led Zeppelin guitarist) Jimmy Page," remarked photographer (and Page's friend) Ross Halfin, "this (the bootleg) is still the ultimate album.
 Jimmy still buys copies of it whenever he sees it, as he likes it so much."

 The album is ranked number 989 in All Time Top 1000 Albums (3rd. edition, 2000).
 Elvis Costello named it as one of his 500 favorite albums.

+In 2023, Cat Power covered the record in full.